+The prostate is a small, walnut-shaped gland in the male reproductive system.
 Prostate cancer is the most commonly diagnosed cancer in men after skin cancer.
 When diagnosed at an early stage, it can usually be treated successfully.
-In fact, almost 100 percent of men diagnosed with prostate cancer today will be alive in five years.
-Testing for prostate cancer is a personal decision best discussed between you and your doctor.
+In fact, when prostate cancer is caught early, nearly 100% of men diagnosed today will be alive in five years.

+Prostate cancer is a cancer that starts in the prostate.
 Cancer is a disease that begins in cells, which are the building blocks that make up all tissue and organs of the body, including the prostate.
 Normal cells grow, divide, and die on a regular schedule.
 Sometimes something goes wrong with this process and the cells don’t die as they should.
 Instead, they create a growth or tumor.
-Tumors can be benign, meaning not cancerous, or malignant, meaning cancerous.
+Tumors can be benign (not cancerous) or malignant (cancerous).

-Prostate cancer can spread from the prostate to other organs and the lymph system.
-When this happens the disease is called metastatic prostate cancer.
+Prostate cancer can spread from the prostate to the bone, other organs, and the lymph system.
+When this happens, the disease is called metastatic prostate cancer.
 If prostate cancer spreads, or metastasizes, to the bone, you have prostate cancer cells in the bone, not bone cancer.

 Prostate cancer can only be diagnosed with a tissue sample, which is obtained through a biopsy.
-Once you have a diagnosis of prostate cancer, you can learn more about your disease state, including your Gleason Score or grade, which indicates aggressiveness, and Stage, which indicates location.
+Once you have been diagnosed with prostate cancer, you can learn more about your disease state, including your Gleason Score or grade, which indicates the aggressiveness of the disease, and Stage, which indicates the location of the cancer cells in your body.
 This information will help you and your doctor work together to develop the best treatment plan for you.

-Treatment options vary depending upon your prostate cancer stage and how aggressive the cancer cells are.
+Treatment options vary depending on your prostate cancer stage and how aggressive the cancer cells are.